peopleware/openapi/resource/relationships-and-search.md

 The general search record contains a `content` field, as was discussed in the section on entity types.
-The `content` field is introduced as an optimization: it contains the information that the client can use to visualize a search result without the need for extra backend calls.
+The `content` field is introduced as an optimization: it contains the information that the client can use to visualize a search result without the need for extra service calls.

 The contents of the `content` field are specific for the relationship type and depend on the needs of the UI for the instance of that relationship type.
 The `content` of a relationship field can contain some metadata of the relationship